More espresso, less depresso

 I’m always incredibly surprised when I travel to different countries how different their sleeping and eating times are.
 Being half English and half French, I saw it from the get go.
 People in England traditionally have a very early dinner (around 6:00PM) with lower volume of food compared to breakfast and lunch.
 Compare that to the French who have have a much later dinner around 8:30 PM, with a very light breakfast but bigger lunch.
 Every culture is different, and I guess it just comes down to tradition, weather, working times, etc.

-The biggest shock came to when I was living in Buenos Aires and was trying to get used to the people’s eating time of 10-11pm… I thought, what the actual fuck is going on here?
+The biggest shock came to when I was living in Buenos Aires and was trying to get used to the people’s eating time of 10-11pm… I thought, what is going on here?
 These people eat so late!
 How do they manage to sleep with a belly full of food?
 That’s just how they do it… And it seemed to work pretty well for them.
 Naps are an integral part of this lifestyle, I can assure you.

 Late night blue lights are plaguing people's sleep all around the world.